automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Overosaurus.md

 # Overosaurus
-## Description: This dwarf titanosaur was announced to the world in 2013.
+## This dwarf titanosaur was announced to the world in 2013.